 If by the end of this article you would like to know more about how L.A.C.
 Conveyors & Automation capabilities could help your business

 What is Robotics?

-So, what are robotics?
+So, what is robotics?
 Merriam-Webster defines robotics as ‘technology dealing with the design, construction, and operation of robots in automation’.
 Robotics also includes the computer systems that are required for their control, sensory feedback, and information processing.

 What is Automation?

 Techopedia say that ‘automation is the creation of technology and its application in order to control and monitor the production and delivery of various goods and services.
 It performs tasks that were previously performed by humans.’

 An agricultural robot is a robot that is used for specific agricultural purposes.
 The main application with the agricultural industry would be regarded within the harvesting stage, monitoring the environment, and soil analysis.

 Robotics business review explains that advanced robotic systems will take care of and harvest plants, as well as carry out on-farm data collection, increasing crop yields.